Fénix Directo

-Fénix Directo is Spanish insurance company specialising in selling motor insurance over the telephone and via the internet.
+Fénix Directo was a Spanish insurance company specialising in selling motor insurance over the telephone and via the internet.
 Its headquarters are in Madrid (Spain) and it is particularly well known in the Spanish market.

 History

 The company has its origins in the Spanish insurance company La Unión y el Fénix which has a history that goes back to 1864.
 In 1991 a dedicated motor insurance subsidiary was established with the name of Fénix Autos.